-This chapter tells you what information you need to gather to complete the EasyStep Interview.
-It also helps you with your choices as you set up your company in QuickBooks and suggests options for you after you complete your setup.
+This chapter tells you what information you need to gather to set up your company in QuickBooks.
+It also helps you make choices as you set up your company and suggests things you should do after you complete your setup.